Saline infusion sonohysterography (SIS)

 Though different studies showed 2D SIS to be equally diagnostic as 3D SIS, using the multiplanar technique after volume acquisition allows better identification of the exact nature and site of the intracavitary pathology which helps the treating physician planning his or her management.

-• The second photograph shows a 2D sagittal and axial views of same uterus after instillation of saline.
+• The second image shows 2D sagittal and axial images of same uterus after instillation of saline.

-• The last picture shows the same fibroid being removed during hysteroscopic examination.
+• The last image shows the same fibroid being removed during hysteroscopic examination.

 Tamoxifen effect